Can you think of any recipes or special dishes that remind you of your childhood? What were they?

 I used to go to the UK every summer when I was little to visit my family, especially my grandmother.
 Every summer she would bake these amazing little teacakes and top them with loads of rainbow sprinkles – just for her grandchildren!
 These teacakes were by far, the best thing I have ever eaten.
 They were a mix between a sugar cookie, cupcake and spongecake!
 And then they were baked till golden brown and the edges had this light sugary crisp to them.
 When you ate them, they were slightly crispy at the top and then super light and airy in the inside.
 They would literally melt in your mouth and this incredible burst of vanilla, sugar and coconut would hit your tongue!
 I remember eating at least 10 of these little teacakes in 1 sitting – probably more cause I was known to have multiple sittings when it came to sweets; especially when it came to these amazing little cakes!
 They were called “FAIRY CAKES,” because of how light and little these teacakes were!
 Just like a cute, little fairy!

-These Fairy Cakes are a great option for anyone looking for an eggless dessert suggestion.
+These Fairy Cakes are traditionally made with eggs, but this particular version is Eggless.
+(My grandmother didn’t eat eggs, so many of her recipes omit them.)
+These teacakes are a great option for anyone looking for an eggless dessert option..
 Plus, you can substitute the APF for Almond Flour for a gluten-free based cake that is just as flavorful, moist and airy as the original recipe!